The Show Where Sam Shows Up

 "The Show Where Sam Shows Up" is the 16th episode of the second season of the American sitcom Frasier.
 This episode originally aired on February 21, 1995, on NBC, intended as part of a February ratings sweep by the network.
 It features a special guest appearance by Ted Danson as Sam Malone, a recovering sex addict, bartender and ex-baseball player.
 In this episode, Sam arrives in Seattle to see his old friend Frasier and is then introduced to Frasier's family at a dinner in Frasier's home, where the inconsistencies about Martin's supposed "death" are cleared up.
-While visiting Seattle, Sam ends his relationship with a woman named Sheila (Téa Leoni) after discovering her dalliance with other men.
 Danson's appearance in this episode has received mixed reviews, and the positive highlight about it is his interaction with the cast of Frasier.

 Plot

 Ted Danson guest stars as Cheers character Sam Malone.

 Act One

 Bartender and ex-baseball player Sam Malone (Ted Danson) from Cheers arrives in Seattle to see his psychiatrist friend Frasier Crane at the KACL-AM radio station, and then Frasier becomes so happy and overjoyed by his old friend's arrival that he almost ruins the segment of his show.
 According to Sam, after the 1993 Cheers finale, "One for the Road," the characters' lives have radically changed since Frasier left Boston.
 Former bar manager of Cheers, Rebecca Howe, was dumped by her plumber husband Don Santry, who became rich after a successful plumbing invention, and then she became despondent and settled her life back at the bar without intent to work there again.
 After his term in the Boston city council was over, Woody Boyd became a bartender again and he and his wife, Kelly Gaines-Boyd, have a son who against all odds is smart.
 Bar regular and postman Cliff Clavin still lives with his mother, stopped attending the bar, and has not left home after he read information about a flesh-eating bacteria.